truflation/tsn-sdk/docs/type-of-streams.md

 System streams undergo a rigorous process to ensure their reliability and trustworthiness:

 1. **Proposal**: Data providers submit their streams for consideration as system streams.
-2. **Audit**: TSN governance thoroughly audits the stream's data sources, methodology, and contract logic.
+2. **Audit**: TN governance thoroughly audits the stream's data sources, methodology, and contract logic.
-3. **Community Review**: The TSN community reviews and provides feedback on proposed system streams.
+3. **Community Review**: The TN community reviews and provides feedback on proposed system streams.
 4. **Acceptance**: Upon passing audits and community review, streams are accepted as system streams.
 5. **Ongoing Monitoring**: System streams are subject to continuous monitoring and periodic reviews to maintain their status.

-By leveraging these different stream types and understanding their characteristics, developers and data providers can create powerful, composable data solutions within the TSN ecosystem.
+By leveraging these different stream types and understanding their characteristics, developers and data providers can create powerful, composable data solutions within the TN ecosystem.